 ***ClickSearch is NOT a phone spying service.
 Users will never have the ability to surreptitiously track, monitor, or spy on someone’s phone.
 ClickSearch cannot be used to stalk, secretly track, or monitor someone’s cell phone without them knowing.***

 Getting scammed online is now pretty common since almost every American now has access to the internet.
-And the costliest among these scams and friends is identity theft.
+And the costliest among these scams and frauds is identity theft.
 In fact, based on records from the United States Department of Justice, identity theft has cost victims more than motor vehicle theft, home burglary, and property theft combined.
 Combined!
 That’s a lot of funds lost and stress caused.

 How Does Identity Theft Happen?

 Identity theft occurs when someone gains access to your personal information and then pretends to be you.
 They might then be able to access your finances and steal your money.
 If they have enough data on you, they can also open credit lines under your name or file insurance claims in order to steal money from banks and companies.